 About the Cooler

 Cooler Master’s venerable Hyper 212 Evo is among the most vaunted aftermarket coolers available.
-Garnering thousands of reviews between Newegg and Amazon, its reputation nearly speaks for itself.
+Garnering thousands of reviews between Newegg and Amazon, its reputation definitely speaks for itself.

 Originally, this CPU cooler stated life as the Hyper 212, to later be succeeded by the Hyper 212 Plus.
 The Hyper 212 Evo succeeded the Plus in 2011, and Cooler Master has updated this model continuously ever since.
 Most of the upgrades have concentrated on refining the heat pipe and cold plate design, in addition to upgrading the fan.